saveourtool/diktat/info/guide/guide-chapter-3.md

 - Init-blocks
 - Constructors
 - Methods or nested classes.
 Put nested classes next to the code they are used by.
-If the classes are meant to be used externally and are not referenced inside the class, put them after the companion object.
+If the classes are meant to be used externally, and are not referenced inside the class, put them after the companion object.
 - Companion object

 **Exception:**
-All variants of a `(private) val` logger should be placed in the beginning of the class (`(private) val log`, `LOG`, `logger`, etc.).
+All variants of a `(private) val` logger should be placed at the beginning of the class (`(private) val log`, `LOG`, `logger`, etc.).

 <!-- =============================================================================== -->
 ### <a name="c3.2"></a> 3.2 Braces